 Paper has been an integral part of the typical office environment for decades, helping to spawn terminology like “paperwork” and “paper pusher.”
 But paper comes with a cost.
 In addition to costing a company money, paper has a significant environmental impact, contributing to deforestation as well as pollution in air, water, and excessive waste.
-As a result, many companies are considering going paperless to improve their environmental impact and reduce total costs.
+As a result, many companies are opting for a paperless office to improve their environmental impact and reduce total costs.
 Unfortunately, many business owners simply don’t know how to do it.

 The False Promise of “Paperless”